-Why should I go to Physical Therapy Solutions (one on one physical therapy) at Smith Performance Center for my shoulder injury instead of another clinic?
+Why should I go to Physical Therapy Solutions at Smith Performance Center for my shoulder injury instead of another clinic?

 Physical therapy at Smith Performance Center is not a cookie cutter, one size fits all type of operation.
 Depending on what problem you have, the ‘right’ service might be different.
 Our process, called the SPC Difference, uses physical therapy in 3 distinct services: